animal-tree/Writing-stuff/Stuff19-Ongoingproof.md

 $((\exists \Omega^{(0)}), (\exists \Omega^{(n)})) \rightarrow (\exists \Omega)$.
 (Definition 9) $\square$

+---

+Note: the parentheticals are sets of hypotheticals.
+A hypthetical exists if its elements exist.

 ## Part 3

 We will now show our universe can be represented with this grammar by providing a simple boilerplate.